Cisco SDWAN Demo

 It breaks down data chunks into small packets.
 It also has some rules and procedures for the packets to transmit and receive from one end to another.
 This protocol suite encompasses several layers, each responsible for different aspects of data handling, including packetization, addressing, routing, and error checking.

 Understanding how TCP/IP works is essential for grasping the fundamentals of internet connectivity and data exchange in today's digital landscape.
-In this article, we will learn how does TCP/IP protocol works with packet-level details.
+In this article, we will learn about the TCP/IP protocol, its structure, and how it works.

-Additionally, obtaining Cisco enterprise certifications can further enhance your understanding of TCP/IP and networking concepts.
-Certifications such as Cisco Certified Network Associate (CCNA) and Cisco Certified Network Professional (CCNP) provide valuable knowledge and skills that are highly regarded in the IT industry.
+Additionally, enrolling in Cisco enterprise certifications can further enhance your understanding of TCP/IP and networking concepts.
+Certifications such as Cisco Certified Network Associate (CCNA) and Cisco Certified Network Professional (CCNP) provide valuable knowledge.

 What is TCP/IP?